Bench Press Calculator - Find Your 1RM

 1RM = w * (1 + (r / 30))

-This is known as the Epley Formula, the most common formula for 1RM calculation.
-It is a "submaximal" method of finding your one rep max, as it may under or overestimate your 1RM, due to it only being a prediction.
-The physical attributes of the athlete can vary massively, so it is impossible to predict based solely on a formula.
-However, it allows you to find a reasonable starting point, and can therefore help sooth the nerves of less experienced athletes.
+This equation is known as the Epley formula, the most common formula for 1RM calculation.
+It is a "submaximal" method of finding your one-rep max, as it may underestimate or overestimate your 1RM because it is only a prediction.
+The athlete's physical attributes can vary massively, so it is impossible to predict based solely on a formula.
+However, it allows you to find a reasonable starting point and help soothe the nerves of less experienced athletes.

 Bench press form